expo/expo/docs/pages/versions/v45.0.0/sdk/filesystem.md

   - **md5 (_boolean_)** -- Whether to return the MD5 hash of the file. `false` by default.

-  - **size (_boolean_)** -- Explicitly specify that the file size should be included - skipping this can prevent downloading the file if it's stored in iCloud, for example.
-The size is always returned for `file://` locations.
+  - **size (_boolean_)** -- Explicitly specify that the file size should be included.
+For example, skipping this can prevent downloading the file if it's stored in iCloud The size is always returned for `file://` locations.

 #### Returns